-Last fall, the MA-HRIR program hosted the 3rd Annual International HR Case Competition (CIHRCom) at the Carlson School of Management.
+Last fall, the MA-HRIR program hosted the 4th Annual International HR Case Competition (CIHRCom) at the Carlson School of Management.
 The Lead Sponsor and Live Case provider for the competition was LG Electronics.
 Seven four-person teams of graduate students competed to come up with the best global HR-related solution for the case.
-The teams that participated last year came from Rutgers University, University of South Carolina, Carlson School of Management, Queensland Institute of Technology in Australia, Sun Yat-Sen University in China, Yonsei University in Korea, and Welingkar Institute of Management in India.
+The teams that participated last year came from Queensland University of Technology in Australia, University of Illinois at Urbana-Champaign, Carlson School of Management, Sun Yat-Sen University in China, Welingkar Institute of Management in India and Yonsei University in Korea.
 Between the teams, sponsors, judges, advisors, and volunteers, 18 different countries were represented, keeping true to the international nature of the competition.

 The teams had time to introduce themselves and mingle with other teams Thursday night at the Welcome Dinner, but Friday it was straight to work as the teams received the Case at 8:00 a.m.
 Each team had until midnight that night to research, develop and fine tune the solution they were going to present in front of the sponsors and a panel of judges the next day.
 The presentations on Saturday were followed by a dinner and awards ceremony where the winners were announced: Rutgers University took third place, the University of South Carolina took second, and the team from the Carlson School took first place.